6808/6808.github.io/labs/lab1.md

 There are no deliverables for this task.

 ### Task 2 -- Compare the Accuracy of the Location Methods {#task2}
-#### Update for 2021:
+#### STOP!
+Read the update for 2021:

 - If you are in the Boston area, see below for a route that you could test along.
-If you aren't in the Boston area, pick any route that you can safely walk on outside (e.g. on a proper sidewalk, through a park).
+If you aren't in the Boston area (or far from campus), pick any route that you can safely walk on outside (e.g. on a proper sidewalk, through a park, etc.) that is about the same distance ~0.3 mi.
 Please DO NOT attempt to walk on a road or an environment where you can't safely look at your iPad/iPhone while walking around.
 If you are not able to find an appropriate location to test this task, please email us!
 We will work together to figure out a solution.

 In this exercise, you will walk from the corner of Vassar and Main to the corner of Vassar and Mass Ave three times.
 For each walk, you\'ll